diekmann/tinyrsh/README.md

  - spawns the python helper to get a shell attached to a terminal
  - everything is line buffered, `man man` does not give a great experience
  - `su` and `python` shell over tinyrsh works
+ - oh an by the way, this information is heavily outdated. yolo.
+This is an experimental repo, never ever use that stuff in production.